-The bright and cheery, 2,500-square-foot Superior Childcare (for children 6 weeks to 12 years of age), located inside The Cliff Lodge, features delicious, made-onsite meals, plenty of outdoor playtime and 2 large indoor play areas stocked with dress-up costumes, dinosaurs, a bounce house, arts & crafts and much more.
+The bright and cheery, 2,500-square-foot Superior Childcare (for children 6 weeks to 12 years of age) is located inside The Cliff Lodge and features delicious, made-onsite meals, plenty of outdoor playtime and 2 large indoor play areas stocked with dress-up costumes, dinosaurs, a bounce house, arts & crafts and much more.
 The separate infant area offers a calmer space for young ones, equipped with a nap room and age-appropriate toys.
 Book in advance to secure your child’s spot in daycare and your day on the mountain.

 Where the Kids Play

 Show your kiddos a blast by taking them on a tour of these engaging, easy-does-it runs:

 - Easy Street